8891689/minikey/README.md

 git clone https://github.com/8891689/minikey.git
 ```

-don't forget change to the minikeyg directory
+don't forget change to the minikey directory

-`cd minikey-master`
+`cd minikey`

 ## How to build